Sriep/Flex-Lemon-TCPIP-parser-example/README.md

 # Test-Qt-TCP-IP-Server

-A simple example to illustrate how to write a simple client-server protocol using Qt's TCP/IP  objects.
+An example to illustrate how to write a simple client-server protocol using Qt's TCP/IP  objects.

 It was devised as a way of unit testing TCP/IP connection.
 The server acting as a simulation of hardware that was not available for testing against.